dotnet/docs/docs/core/tools/dotnet-new-install.md

   To check the configured sources for the current directory use [`dotnet nuget list source`](dotnet-nuget-list-source.md).
 For more information, see [Common NuGet Configurations](/nuget/consume-packages/configuring-nuget-behavior)

   > [!NOTE]
   > Following NuGet's [Https Everywhere](https://devblogs.microsoft.com/nuget/https-everywhere/) initiative, `dotnet new` is phasing out `http` feeds.
-If an `http` feed is passed, it will not be queried for packages and a warning will be displayed.
-The `--force` option can be used to override this behaviour if necessary.
+If an `http` feed is passed, it isn't queried for packages and a warning is displayed.
+The `--force` option can be used to override this behavior if necessary.

 - **`-d|--diagnostics`**